port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/AWS/create-eks-cluster-and-deploy-app.md

 - Creates an EKS Cluster.
 - Scaffolds a Node.js app that's automatically ingested as an entity by Port.
-- Deploy the app onto the cluster.
+- Deploys the app to the cluster.

 ## Prerequisites